 If you’ve sold, traded, spent or earned cryptocurrency in the last financial year, you will need to declare your crypto totals on your Income Tax Return.
 You will need to declare this as 'other income' on a separate form to your main income declaration form.

 Once you, or your accountant has calculated your German crypto tax (we have an app for that!), the easiest way to file your taxes is via 'ELSTER', the BZSt's online tax platform (Elektronische Steuererklärung).

 You also have the option of declaring your crypto activity on paper and posting your tax forms to your local tax office (Finanzamt).

 German Crypto Tax Filing Forms

-To file your German crypto tax declaration, you'll need 2 forms, one for general income, Hauptformular ESt 1 A, and one for your crypto income, Anlage SO.
+To file your German crypto tax declaration, you'll may need 2 forms, one for general income, Hauptvordruck ESt 1 A, and one for your crypto income, Anlage SO.

 WHO NEEDS TO FILE THIS?

-Any German resident who has earnt income or made capital gains (not just from crypto).
+Any German resident who has earned income or made capital gains (not just from crypto).